zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: Tutorial System Implementation (April 2025)
+- ✅ Implemented a tutorial system to help guide new players through the application
+- ✅ Created a TutorialService to manage tutorial state and display logic
+- ✅ Developed a reusable TutorialPopup widget for displaying contextual help
+- ✅ Added a global setting to enable/disable tutorials in the SettingsProvider
+- ✅ Added a per-game setting to enable/disable tutorials during game creation
+- ✅ Integrated tutorials with the Journal Screen to guide users in creating sessions
+- ✅ Added tutorial popups that explain what sessions are and how to use them
+- ✅ Implemented persistence of tutorial state using SharedPreferences
+- ✅ Added ability to disable all tutorials directly from any tutorial popup
+- ✅ Designed the system to be easily extensible for adding more tutorials in the future

 ### Milestone: Character Short Name Enhancements (April 2025)
 - ✅ Enhanced character short name (handle) functionality with automatic generation and customization